sgclasher/agentblueprint/README.md

 ---

-**📞 Ready for Enterprise Deployment**: The platform successfully combines technical demonstration, strategic planning tools, and comprehensive business intelligence collection, providing a sophisticated foundation for enterprise AI transformation planning.
-With the addition of the Value Selling Framework-based profile system, the platform now captures the depth of business intelligence needed for strategic decision-making while providing immediate value through automated timeline generation and opportunity analysis.
+**📞 Ready for Enterprise Deployment**: The platform successfully combines technical demonstration, strategic planning tools, comprehensive business intelligence collection, and secure user authentication, providing a sophisticated foundation for enterprise AI transformation planning.
+With the addition of the Value Selling Framework-based profile system and complete authentication infrastructure, the platform now captures the depth of business intelligence needed for strategic decision-making while providing immediate value through automated timeline generation and opportunity analysis.

+**🔐 Authentication Status**: Complete Supabase integration with user management, encrypted credential storage, and enterprise-grade security features.

 **🧪 Testing Status**: Simple MVP testing approach with 9 passing smoke tests.
+All tests continue to pass with authentication integration.
 See `MVP_TESTING_SUMMARY.md` for details.